 The peak is located in the Mokelumne Wilderness, and is subject to the usual wilderness red tape.
 A wilderness permit is not required for dayhikes, but is needed for overnight trips.
 Given the extremely short approach, these are generally not necessary to climb the peak, but you can contact the Amador Ranger Station

 If approaching the peak from Red Lake in the winter, a sign at the trailhead indicates that a Sno-Park permit

 The peak is most commonly and easily climbed during the summer months (June through October), but the standard route is steep, south-facing, and generally snow/ice-free throughout the winter, making climbs practical year-round.

-CampingGood backcountry camping options are limited, but fortunately the peak is a short enough hike in the summer that these are also unnecessary.
+Good backcountry camping options are limited, but fortunately the peak is a short enough hike in the summer that these are also unnecessary.
 Abundant car camping options are found nearby at the Blue Lakes, in Hope Valley, and along SR 88 in the West Carson Canyon.

-Highway 88 campground information.
+Highway 88 campground information

 Mountain ConditionsEldorado National Forest conditions

-Caltrans road conditions.
+Caltrans road conditions